 Trading similar ETFs that track the same index isn’t the only way to profit from a pairs trade.
 Trading sector ETFs can be another good way to capitalize on pricing inefficiencies.
 With the upcoming interest rate hike, an opportunity to pair the utilities sector and the financial sector could prove profitable.
-Utility companies are generally highly debt-leveraged entities and therefore extremely sensitive to interest rate changes.
-Banks and other financial companies, on the other hand, should see higher margins as long-term rates on loans go up.
+Utility company's are generally highly debt-leveraged entities and therefore extremely sensitive to interest rate changes.
+Banks and other financial company's, on the other hand, should see higher margins as long-term rates on loans go up.
 An investor who wanted to pair trade this possibility would short sell the SPDR Utilities Select Sector Fund (XLU) and buy the Financial Select Sector SPDR (XLF).

 Timing trades according to the business cycle may result in a much longer time frame though, so risk is higher with this type of trade.
 It’s important to keep track of sectors that tend to trade opposite each other so you know as one sector rises, the other will fall.